|

 supporters and defenders.
 The severe test to

-which they encountered the ene
+which they encountered the enemy, leaves upon my

 mind no doubt of their ultimate success.